ddc-java/ddc-day-book/content/formatting.md

 * In a single-page module, where the single page is relatively long and contains several references to external resources, there should be a **Links** section near the bottom of the page.
 Links to all external resources---whether previously linked or not---should be presented as a list here.

-On internal links to non-HTML content (i.e. attachments) and all external links, this theme automatically displays a thumbnail, corresponding to the extension portion (if any) of the link destination.
+On internal links to non-HTML content (i.e., attachments) and all external links, this theme automatically displays a thumbnail, corresponding to the extension portion (if any) of the link destination.
 If this thumbnail should not be displayed, use a kramdown span _inline attribute list_ (IAL) specifying the `omit-thumbnail` class.
 For example, this Markdown includes an internal link to another page, an internal link to a non-HTML attachment, an external link with an automatic thumbnail, and an external link with the thumbnail omitted.

 ```markdown
 * [Resources](../resources.md) <!-- Inline link to internal HTML content, w/o thumbnail. -->